Chapter 13.05

 3. The parcel is non-single-family residential and the actual impervious surface coverage of the parcel charged places it in a different rate category than the rate category assigned by the City Manager or his/her designee.

 a.
-Properties with private detention and storm water quality systems would be eligible for a 25 percent reduction in the total storm water service charge if they:
+Properties are eligible for a 25 percent reduction in the total stormwater service charge if the following conditions are met:

-1. The property owner shall have the burden of proving that the rate adjustment sought should be granted.
+A. The property owner shall have the burden of proving that the adjustment sought should be granted.

-2. Decisions on requests for rate adjustments shall be made by the City Manager, or his/her designee, based on information submitted by the applicant and by the City within 30 days of the adjustment request except when additional information is needed.
+B. Decisions on requests for service charge adjustments shall be made by the City Manager, or his/her designee, based on information submitted by the applicant and by the City within 30 days of the adjustment request except when additional information is needed.
 The applicant shall be notified in writing of the City Manager’s, or his/her designee’s, decision.
-If an adjustment is granted which reduces the charge, the applicant shall be refunded the amount overpaid from the date of the applicant’s request.
+If an adjustment is granted which reduces the charge, the property owner shall be refunded the amount overpaid for up to the applicable statute of limitations period.

-3. If the City Manager, or his/her designee, finds that a service charge bill has been undercharged, then either an amended bill shall be issued which reflects the increase in the service charge or the undercharged amount shall be added to the next bill.
+C. If the City Manager, or his/her designee, finds that a service charge bill has been undercharged, then either an amended bill shall be issued which reflects the increase in the service charge or the undercharged amount shall be billed to the property owner for up to the applicable statute of limitations.
 This amended bill shall be due and payable under the provisions set forth herein.
-The City Manager, or his/her designee, may include in the bill the amount undercharged for no more than a six-month period.

-4. Decisions of the City Manager, or his/her designee, on requests for rate adjustments shall be final unless, within 30 days of the date the decision was mailed, the applicant files a petition for a writ of certiorari in the superior court with jurisdiction.
+D. Decisions of the City Manager, or his/her designee, on requests for rate adjustments shall be final unless, within 30 days of the date the decision was mailed, the applicant files a petition for a writ of certiorari in the superior court with jurisdiction.
+(Ord.
+2759 § 14, 2019).

 A. All accounts for utilities shall be kept in the name of the owner of the property, and the current owner shall be held responsible for all utility charges.
 The tenant may be a secondary name on the utility account, although the addition of a tenant name does not release the property owner from any responsibilities for fees and charges or penalties.